elohopea/security-in-microservices/sources/Monolith_to_microservices.md

 - could also be broken into pieces and does not have to be a monolith

 Technology
-- new technology comes with a cost
+- new technology comes with a cost (Kubernetes, Docker, etc.)

+Size of a microservice?
+- "As small an interface as possible": Chriss Richardson.
+- more important question: "How many microservices can you handle?"

+Microservices modeled around a business domain aligns IT artifacts with the business domain.

+MONOLITH
+- single process or multiple modules

+Distributed Monolith
+- multiple services but all services have to deployd at once
+- have all the disadvantages of monolith and all disadvantages of distributed services